Blog

 The VA Program of Comprehensive Assistance for Family Caregivers (PCAFC) provides monthly stipends, health insurance, mental health support, and respite care benefits to family members who serve as primary caregivers for post-9/11 veterans with serious injuries or illnesses.
 The Program of General Caregiver Support Services (PGCSS) extends certain support services to caregivers of veterans from all eras.

-Respite care authorized through the VA Caregiver Support Program can be used to bring a professional caregiver into the home, giving family caregivers temporary relief from the demands of daily caregiving.
+Respite care authorized through the VA Caregiver Support Program can be used to bring a professional caregiver into the home, giving family caregivers temporary relief.
 BrightStar Care of Burleson provides this respite care — giving family members time to rest while their veteran continues to receive consistent, qualified care at home.

 BrightStar Care of Burleson is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
-Our care is led by a Registered Nurse Director of Nursing who oversees all care plans — meaning every veteran in our care has a licensed clinician accountable for the plan from day one.
-Care is delivered by CNAs, HHAs, and LVNs working under that RN supervision, with clear documentation at every visit.
+Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
+Every veteran in our care has a licensed clinician accountable for the plan from day one.
+CNAs, HHAs, and LVNs deliver care under that RN supervision, with clear documentation at every visit.

 Skilled Nursing Care at Home

-Many veterans living with service-connected or age-related conditions require skilled nursing beyond what personal care aides can provide.
+Many veterans living with service-connected or age-related conditions need skilled nursing beyond what personal care aides can provide.
 Our RNs and LVNs deliver a full range of skilled nursing services at home, including:

-• Wound care and wound VAC management — particularly relevant for veterans with diabetes-related wounds, pressure injuries, or surgical sites following care at Baylor Scott & White Medical Center Hillcrest
+• Wound care and wound VAC management — especially relevant for veterans with diabetes-related wounds, pressure injuries, or surgical sites following care at Baylor Scott & White Medical Center Hillcrest

 • IV therapy and specialty infusions